Democrats Unveil Economic Plans To Help Communities Impacted By Coronavirus

 Congressional Democrats unveiled their proposals for a legislative stimulus package aimed at mitigating the economic damage stemming from the coronavirus.

+Their efforts to quickly move targeted measures come as President Trump plans to address the nation at 9 p.m.
+ET on Wednesday.

-Both House and Senate Democrats have rejected President Trump's proposal to cut payroll taxes, arguing it does not provide help to those hit hardest by the pandemic.
+Both House and Senate Democrats have rejected the president's proposal to cut payroll taxes, arguing it does not provide help to those hit hardest by the pandemic.
 They said that tax relief is geared too much toward wealthier Americans who aren't feeling the pain as acutely as restaurant, hotel and others in the retail sector.

 "We need targeted assistance to those workers and families who are being directly affected by the coronoavirus," Virginia Sen. Mark Warner said.

-House Democratic leaders are expected to introduce a bill as soon as Wednesday, and it's possible the chamber could vote on it on Thursday, according to congressional sources.
+House Democrats plan to move quickly once the legislative text is released.
+House Rules Committee Chairman Jim McGovern, D-Mass., told reporters that he is on call to process the legislation with the goal of holding a vote on Thursday.

-House Speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., began pushing over the weekend for paid sick leave, expanded unemployment assistance benefits for lost wages, nutrition assistance modeled on programs set up for natural disasters, and protections against price gouging.
+Pelosi and Senate Minority Leader Chuck Schumer, D-N.Y., began pushing over the weekend for many of the items in the new bill.

-Schumer emphasized in a press conference on Capitol Hill on Wednesday that their framework for a bill included these items and other proposals he said would help give both short- and long-term relief.
+Schumer emphasized in a press conference on Capitol Hill on Wednesday that their framework for a legislative response must included items like paid family leave, nutrition assistance and other proposals he said would help give both short-and long-term relief.

-Pelosi met with Treasury Secretary Steven Mnuchin to negotiate on Tuesday after he and President Trump briefed Senate Republicans on their approach.

-Afterward, the speaker told reporters "we're ready with our legislation" but said that it was being reviewed for costs by the Congressional Budget Office.

-Asked whether the administration had proposals Democrats could accept, Pelosi said, "We have our agenda first, and that's what we want to see.
-If that is something that's agreeable to them, then we'll see what else we can do."
+Trump said in the meeting with banking industry leaders that he was looking at "various forms" of economic stimulus, but noted that Democrats were not in favor of a payroll tax holiday.

-Schumer sent a letter to the president along with more than 30 Senate Democrats appealing for quick action on Wednesday.
+Earler on Wednesday Schumer sent a letter to the president along with more than 30 Senate Democrats appealing for quick action.

 "While following social distancing guidelines may be important to mitigate the spread of the virus, it creates potentially grave economic challenges for American workers who are not easily able to telework or who do not have access to paid leave," the senators wrote.
 "Further limitations on travel, access to more common general services, and cancellation of major events will potentially hurt a large number of Americans who work or depend upon hospitality, travel, tourism, and retail businesses."